 TL;DR: Neural networks trained on ImageNet segregate the object/foreground features of their output layer to the positive input weights, with similar behavior in visual neurons.

-Our results demonstrate that both artificial and biological vision systems segregate features by weight sign: positive weights emphasize objects, negative weights encode context.
-This emergent organization offers a new perspective on interpretability and the convergence of representational strategies in brains and machines, with important predictions for visual neuroscience.
+Our results demonstrate that both artificial and biological vision systems segregate features by weight sign: positive weights emphasize objects and low frequencies, negative weights encode context.
+This shows the convergence of representational strategies in brains and machines, yielding predictions for visual neuroscience.

 Primary Area: interpretability and explainable AI